Agnès Callamard: Amnesty International

 From 1998 to 2001, Callamard was Chef de Cabinet for the Secretary General of Amnesty International and the organisation's Research Policy Coordinator.

-In January 2013, Callamard tweeted that Shimon Peres had supposedly admitted in a New York Times interview that Yasser Arafat was murdered.
+In January 2013, Callamard tweeted that Shimon Peres had admitted in a New York Times interview that Yasser Arafat was murdered.
 In April 2021, Amnesty International released a statement that the tweet was not reflective of the position of Amnesty International or Callamard.
 Jewish News wrote "[t]he tweet was still available on Callamard's account".

 Other work

-In 2001, Callamard was the founding director of HAP International (the Humanitarian Accountability Partnership, created in 2003) where she oversaw field trials in Afghanistan, Cambodia and Sierra Leone and created an international self-regulatory body for humanitarian agencies committed to strengthening accountability to disaster-affected populations.
+In 2001, Callamard was the founding director of the Humanitarian Accountability Partnership International, where she oversaw field trials in Afghanistan, Cambodia and Sierra Leone and created an international self-regulatory body for humanitarian agencies committed to strengthening accountability to disaster-affected populations.
 She was in this position until 2004.

 In October 2004, Callamard took the position of Executive Director of Article 19, an international human-rights organization.

 In November 2013, Callamard was appointed Director of Columbia University's Global Freedom of Expression initiative.

 In 2016 she was nominated by France to become the fourth OSCE Special Representative on Freedom of the Media.
 Despite being a popular choice to replace Dunja Mijatović her nomination was strongly opposed by Russia and other eastern European countries.